mahnve/slados/slados.markdown

 Who has time to change an organization when you have to run a project with 1000 full time equivalents?
 Noone.

+## Conclusion

-Following the lead of all other popular processes the last ten years, SLADOS does not require you to change your organization or process.
-Keep doing whatever you’ve been doing, and just change the name.
+SLADOS helps you navigate on the open sea of Agile, makes sure you can keep doing whatever you’ve been doing, and just change the name.

 The promise of other, completely different organizations, improving by actual change will help keep enthusiasm for this new process alive